19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 More information: Details & Reviews

-SEE THE NORTHERN LIGHS (AURORA BOREALIS)
+SEE THE NORTHERN LIGHTS (AURORA BOREALIS)

 5. Chase the Aurora Borealis